Ckines/Aolib/README.md

 | libvgm  | `.vgm` `.vgz` (30+ chips, including many arcade ones) |
 | aosdk   | `.psf` `.minipsf` `.psf2` `.minipsf2` `.ssf` `.minissf` |

-It also accepts `.zip`: the core enumerates its contents, sorts the tracks naturally (`9 Theme` before `10 Theme`), and plays them as an album.
-Shared library files (`.psflib`, `.psf2lib`, `.ssflib`) are resolved across entries in the same archive, but don't show up as tracks.
+It also accepts `.zip` and `.7z`: the core enumerates the archive's contents itself, sorts the tracks naturally (`9 Theme` before `10 Theme`), and plays them as an album.
+Shared library files (`.psflib`, `.psf2lib`, `.ssflib`) are resolved across entries in the same archive, but don't show up as tracks. `.7z` support covers Store, LZMA, and LZMA2; encrypted archives are not supported.

 The breakdown of which chip covers which system or arcade board is in [SUPPORTED_SYSTEMS.md](SUPPORTED_SYSTEMS.md).